 The cultural practice of chhaupadi, based on Hindu tradition, has been around for centuries, and communities are reluctant to shift away from strongly-held beliefs relating to menstruation.
 As a result, girls miss out on opportunities each month, often missing school to participate in chhaupadi, facing health risks due to the extreme isolation they experience while in the huts, and lacking the knowledge that they need to care for their bodies.

-Days for Girls is building pathways for opportunity in Nepal with a locally led team leading the charge.
-Through talking circles, women's health curriculum, awareness campaigns, and the distribution of DfG Kits (washable pads that last between 2-3 years), we are changing the narrative.
-Girls and women are starting a conversation about menstruation, creating access to solutions to menstrual health management, and empowering others throughout western Nepal to make their own health choices.
+Days for Girls is building pathways for opportunity in Nepal with a locally led team.
+Through inter-generational circles that facilitate discussions on positive coming of age practices, women's health curriculum, awareness campaigns, & the distribution of DfG Kits (washable pads that last 3 yrs), we are bringing everyone together to celebrate the beauty of becoming a woman.
+Girls & women are creating access to menstrual solutions & empowering each other.

 This project has provided additional documentation in a PDF file (projdoc.pdf).